AmitKumarBhardwaj/Vrinda-Store-Annual-Report-2022/README.md

 3. Who purchased more?
 Men or womem?
 4. What are different order status in 2022?
 5. list of top 10 states contributing to the sales
-6. Relation between age and gender based on Number
+6. Relation between age and gender based on Number.
-7. Which channel is contributing to maximum sales
+7. Which channel is contributing to maximum sales?
 8. Highest selling category?